nadiarashad/hosted-ncnews/README.md

 The Backend for this project can be found at https://github.com/nadiarashad/nc_news_new

+The deployed version of the site can be found at  https://5e79efb700351734bb918f5f--nadias-nc-news.netlify.com

 Getting Started The hosted application can be found at https://nadias-nc-news.netlify.com/

 Forking the repository